 Well, Go Write!

 Go write whenever and wherever you get the chance.
 Don’t give up.
 Don’t get complacent.
-And carry the spark that you felt when you wrote that first paragraph all the way until the very last.
+And carry the spark that you felt during your first paragraph all the way until the very last.
 For that combination of passion and persistence is key to everything!